 Produces trailing stems that are often completely prostrate.
 Leaves are divided into leaflets.
 Flowers are sweet pea shaped, in shades of red to yellow.
-For plants with the common name “Lotus," see Nelumbo.Lotus berthelotii
+Plants with the common name “Lotus” are not in this genus.Lotus berthelotii

 Woody-based perennial native to the Canary Islands and Cape Verde Islands.
-To 8 to 12 in. high, with trailing, 2- to 3-ft.-long stems thickly covered with silvery gray leaves with three to five leaflets.
+Grows to 8–12 in. high, with trailing, 2–3-ft.-long stems thickly covered with silvery gray leaves with three to five leaflets.
 Very narrow, 1-in., scarlet blossoms in summer.
-Space plants 2 ft. apart as ground cover; cut back occasionally to induce bushiness.
-Also very effective in hanging baskets or as cascader over wall or rocks.
+Space plants 2 ft. apart as a groundcover; cut back occasionally to induce bushiness.
+Also very effective in hanging baskets or as a cascader over a wall or rocks.
 Dies back in cold weather; suffers root rot where drainage is poor.
 Not a long-lived plant in very mild climates.Lotus maculatus